 Any member of the academic staff may require any student to withdraw from any particular teaching session because of inappropriate behaviour on the part of the student.
 Any such incident will be brought to the notice in writing of the Programme Manager from the programme on which the student is studying.
 Students who continue to exhibit unacceptable behaviour may face disciplinary action in respect to their conduct.
-Please see the Institute's Misconduct Policy - London (available on Canvas) for further information.
+Please see the Institute's Student Code of Conduct and the Non-Academic Misconduct Policy - London (available on Canvas) for further information.